Mitsubishi Lancer Evolution: Evolution X

 The Lancer Evolution X sedan features a newly designed 4B11T 1998 cc turbocharged, all-aluminium alloy GEMA Inline-four engine.
 Power and torque depend on the market, but all versions will have at least 280 PS.
 (JDM version), the American market version will have slightly more.
 The UK models were reworked by Mitsubishi UK, in accordance with previous MR Evolutions bearing the FQ badge.
 Options for the UK Evolutions were expected to be between 300 hp and 360 hp.

 Two versions of the car are offered in the U.S. The Lancer Evolution MR, with 6-speed Twin-Clutch Sportronic Shift Transmission (TC-SST).
 The other version is the GSR which has a 5-speed manual transmission system.
 The car also has a new full-time four-wheel-drive system named S-AWC (Super All Wheel Control), an advanced version of Mitsubishi's AWC system used in previous generations.
 The S-AWC uses torque vectoring technology to send different amounts of torque to the rear wheels.

 It also features Mitsubishi's new 6-speed SST dual-clutch automatic transmission with steering-mounted magnesium alloy shift paddles.
 It has replaced the Tiptronic automatic transmission, hence the SST version replaced the GT-A version (which was used in Evolution VII and Evolution IX Wagon).
 A five-speed manual gearbox will also be available.
 The new Lancer Evolution will also incorporate Mitsubishi's next-generation RISE safety body.

-The Evolution X went on sale October 1, 2007 in Japan, New Zealand & some in Australia also the 07 were rare as only these countries had gotten them January 2008 in the US, February in Canada (as the first version of Evolution in Canada) and in March 2008 in the UK.
+The Evolution X went on sale October 1, 2007 in Japan, New Zealand & some in Australia.
+2007 models are rare as they were only sold in these countries.
+January 2008 in the US, February in Canada (as the first version of Evolution in Canada) and in March 2008 in the UK.
 The Twin Clutch SST version was available in Japan from November 2007.
 Europe will follow with sales in May, GSR and MR version included premium Package.
 The introduction of the 2010 MR-Touring moved the car even further upscale.
 Leather and a sunroof became standard while revising the rear spoiler to just a lip spoiler.
 For the police car, the British Police decided to use these Mitsubishi Lancer Evolution Xs as police cars, and the Royal Malaysia Police (Polis Diraja Malaysia) also use Mitsubishi Lancer Evolution X as the Police Highway Eagle (Helang Lebuhraya Polis) patrol team.
 These patrol car fleet will probably be used by Highway Pursuit / Patrol or VIP Escort.

 In 2014, it was revealed that Mitsubishi would discontinue production of the Mitsubishi Lancer Evolution after the 2015 model year.
 The company expressed a desire to refocus its efforts on crossover vehicles and electric vehicles.